Shravan2073/OmniTrain/README.md

 Each machine should have:

-- Windows 10/11
+- Windows 10/11 or WSL
-- WSL2 (Ubuntu recommended)
+- any Linux OS with good Conda support
-- NVIDIA GPU (optional for CPU testing)
+- NVIDIA GPU (recommended)
 - Miniforge / Conda
 - Python 3.10+
 - Tailscale installed
-- Internet connection
+- Internet connection (Minimum 100 mbps to avoid bottleneck)

 ---